Stockholm is one of the most expensive cities in the world, so how can one possibly travel there on a budget?

 As we were passing through Stockholm for just one night, we didn’t have time to explore much of the city, but I felt that we were in one of the best places possible for our short visit.
 Gamla Stan is just across the river from the Central Station, making it easily accessible by foot for anyone without a car or not wanting to deal with public transportation.

 Not into boats?
-Check out this affordable Stockholm hotel.
+Check out this other affordable Stockholm hotel.

 If you want to try the ship hostel, you can book it on booking.com or hostelworld.com.
 If you want to spend more time in Stockholm and are looking for some great budget tips, check out Nomadic Matt’s Stockholm Travel Guide.